laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Another promising solution is to explore bio-inspired adaptive strategies.
-Those exist at different time-scales, from rapid adaption mechanisms, to a slower learning of connections, or to the long-term evolution of hyper- parameters.
+Those exist at different time-scales, from rapid adaption mechanisms, to a slower learning of connections, or to the long-term evolution of hyper-parameters.
 In particular, it is yet not completely understood how SNNs perform a spike-time dependent plasticity.
 This is a future challenge in our understanding of the science of predictive processes in vision.